 - Phone.
 Keep in mind reception is very limited in remote areas in Australia, even with Telstra.
 On summits like Mt Ossa in Tasmania though, you may have reception with Telstra.
 For maximum safety you would need to carry a satellite phone.
 For the best wilderness experience I suggest leaving your phone switched off for the duration of the trip (unless you really need it).
 There is really nothing worse than people who travel to wilderness areas and then ‘live-blog’ everything to Facebook, Twitter or Instagram.

-- EPIRB / PLB.
+- EPIRB / PLB (emergency satellite beacon).
 This is essential and I always have one with me, even on day walks in remote areas.
 You can hire one at Service Tasmania.
 Make sure you understand the circumstances that would justify activating a PLB.
 Activating it only so you can fly home in a helicopter can land you a huge fine.

 - GPS.
 Really only needed on routes where there are no formed tracks, like when you go off-track bush-bashing.
 On tracks like the Overland Track or South Coast Track the track is well established and you won’t need it.
 Some people still carry one so they can track their movements and later plot it onto a map.

 - iPad.
-I usually take my iPad mini with me.
-I put it into airplane mode and it easily lasts 1-2 weeks.
-At the end of each day I use it for note-taking, but you could also pre-load it with some books.
+I usually take an iPad mini with me, for note-taking.
+I put it into airplane mode and it lasts 1-2 weeks.
+You could also pre-load it with some books.
 It’s lighter than carrying physical books.

 - Money.
 In remote country towns you often can’t pay with card, so make sure to carry some cash.
 To save weight, consider leaving the rest of your wallet (including any coins) at home.

 - Passport or other ID.
-In case of an accident people should be able to find out who I am.
+In case of an accident people should be able to find out who you are.

 - Booking confirmations.
 E.g. for transport bookings, or for the Overland Track where bookings are required in season.